bitmark-inc/feral-file-docs/learning/guidelines.md

    ```
 3. Write your article content below the frontmatter
 4. Commit directly to `main` branch (or open a PR).

+### Example Article
+For styling and structure reference, see the [How to Collect Digital Art](https://feralfile2.dev.bitmark.com/learn/how-to-collect-digital-art) article.

 ## How It Works